epurpur/epurpur.github.io/_posts/2019-05-08-A-Guide-to-PyQGIS-3-aka-How-to-Help-Yourself:-part-2-A-Plan-of-Attack.md

 ![_config.yml]({{ site.baseurl }}/images/blockScreenshot.png)

 I included very verbose nested for loops and print statements.
 Why not use list comprehensions and shorten things up?
-Well, I am not a very good python coder and it was easier for me to make sense of what was going on.
-I am sure there are better ways to attack this problem and I encourange you to find a quicker solution.

-But, this seems like a lot of work.
+Well, you probably should but I wanted to make things as clear as possible for the sake of this example.
+This seems like a lot of work to me though.
+I had to do many nested loops, not to mention the processing time this could take if you have a large raster file.
+For that reason alone I see the utility of this method somewhat limited.
 Isn't there a better solution?

 It turns out there is an initHistogram() method available in the QgsRasterDataProvider class.
 We can initialize the histogram, which returns a QgsRasterHistogram object.
 The docs for QgsRasterHistogram are rather sparse.
 There are a few attributes available, but no information about them.
 It seems the histogramVector attribute is the most likely to return something resembling what is available in the properties>symbology tab.
 Here is the code for the previous few steps:

     provider.initHistogram(QgsRasterHistogram(),1,100)     #arguments are QgsRasterHistogram, band number, bin number histogram = provider.histogram(1)